ToniDonDoni/realtime-canvas-companion/README.md

 # Realtime Canvas Companion

+## Architecture and event model

+Read `docs/EVENT_AND_AUDIO_MODEL.md` for the detailed explanation of how canvas updates, vision summaries, Realtime data-channel events, transcripts, and audio playback move through the app.
+The important part: scene summaries are sent immediately and do not wait for previous assistant audio to finish playing.

 One-page browser demo for a realtime AI voice companion that can listen, speak, and comment on a drawable canvas.

 ## What is included